 Perhaps your dog is in pain or you are thinking of giving them Bayer as part of a regular maintenance for heart health.
 Some owners contemplate giving their dog this product for the long term, for treating them for such conditions as arthritis or other chronic pain.

-This is simply a branded form of aspirin, and you should follow the guidelines for whether or not it’s OK for your dog.
+Bayer is a branded form of aspirin, and you should follow the guidelines for whether or not it’s okay for your dog.
 It’s tough to watch your beloved pet suffer through pain, but at the same time keep in mind that dogs don’t wallow in their own pain and misery like us humans tend to.
 They just take life as it comes, moment by moment.
 If they are yelping and yowling from the pain, you definitely know it’s something that needs to be treated by a vet.

 If you’re picking up on other pain symptoms, you should call up the vet and run those symptoms by them.
 They will be able to help you determine what the problem is, and whether they need to be seen.
 It’s not a good idea to give your dog Bayer first, and then ask later.
 If they accidentally got into the Bayer, then call the animal poison line right away: 1-800-213-6680